inkVerb/VIP/501/Lesson-10.md

 **Upload "automatically"**

 1. Browse files in ~/School/VIP/501/test_uploads/
-2. Drag any image directly into the TinyMCE editor area
+2. Drag any image directly into the TinyMCE editor area; only images will work
 3. Check the tinymce_uploads directory:$ `ls web/tinymce_uploads`
 4. Note the file name was preserved